-Regulatory burden
+Regulatory burden and financial advice

-The IPA has joined with CPA Australia, Chartered Accountants Australia and New Zealand, Financial Planning Association of Australia and SMSF Association, to develop and advocate for a new consumer-centric regulatory framework that enables consumers and small business owners to access affordable, independent quality advice in their best interests from their choice of trusted professional adviser.
+The IPA has joined with other key stakeholders to develop and advocate for a new consumer-centric regulatory framework that enables consumers and small business owners to access affordable, independent quality advice in their best interests from their choice of trusted professional adviser.

 This work has included consultation with and consideration of our respective members; Government; Financial Services Reform Taskforce; Deregulation Taskforce; and Review of the Tax Practitioners Board.
 We have also considered alignment with the recommendations of the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry, specifically recommendation 2.10 which refers to the establishment of a new disciplinary system for financial advisers that, inter alia, 'provides for a single, central, disciplinary body'.
-This work is ongoing.